-Pastries and desserts really ain’t my thang.
-(Although, let me be clear: that would be the making of that ain’t my thang, not the eating of.
+Pastries and desserts aren’t really my thang.
+(Although, let me be clear: that would be the making of them that isn’t my thang, not the eating of.
 I’m all about the sugar high and the chocolate coma.)
 I do love to make cookies, and I have my cache of recipes that are always a hit with the peeps.
 (And I seem to have an odd affinity for pie-making.
 Not sure where that came from.)
 But beautiful cakes completely elude me – fondant is an unravelable mystery.
-Brownies – even the ones that come in a box, fer cryin’ out loud – have a 50-50 shot of coming out with over-crispy edges.
+Brownies – even the ones that come in a box, fer cryin’ out loud – have a 50-50 shot of coming out burnt edges.

 But, I prowled around the Food Network’s web site and landed on a recipe that seemed pretty straightforward.
 “Why not?”
 I thought.
 Worst that could happen is that I blow $6 in chocolate and continue the disintegration of my pastry creation self-esteem.